 The group meets twice a month to carry out practical tasks.
 You can book onto a task by checking out NCV’s events calendar and contacting NVC at email@example.com

 Neroche Woodlanders at Young Wood

 Neroche Woodlanders is a social enterprise based at Young Wood, near Staple Fitzpaine.
-Young Wood is a 100-acre woodland, set within the Forestry Commission’s wider 100-hectare Neroche Forest Estate.
+Young Wood is a 100-acre woodland, set within Forestry England’s wider 100-hectare Neroche Forest Estate.
 Conservation work, forest school, firewood and woodland product creation, and school visits are just some of the things that take place.

 Volunteers are needed to help with practical management, construction projects and support for wild learning and family sessions.

 For information contact Jenny Archard – firstname.lastname@example.org or 07541 080 397